Ben-Malin/handyFunctionObjects/README.md

 Sometimes, it might be interesting or useful to actually know where this blending takes place.
 This function object simply writes out the F1 blending function that is used to select the model coefficients.

-Once installed, the functionObject can be run after the simulation using the above postProcess command, or by including the following in the functions section of controlDict:
+Once installed, add the following to the functions section of your controlDict:

 ```c++
 functions